JimmyAppelt/flatsome-custom-product-hooks/README.md

 3. With your FTP program, upload the folder to your `/wp-content/plugins/` directory.
 4. Go to the Plugins screen and find the Plugin in the list.
 5. Click **Activate** to activate it.

+## Updates

+To receive updates for this plugin, install <a href="https://github.com/afragen/github-updater/wiki/General-Usage" target="blank">Github Updater</a>